lappis-unb/lappis.rocks/README.md

 # Original source:

-This project was created with [Jekyll] 3.1.2 default template by running `jekyll new project` locally.
+This project was created with [Jekyll] v.3.1.2 default template by running `jekyll new project` locally.
 After that, the project was pushed to this repository with the following configurations:

-- Jekyll version: 3.1.2
 - GitLab CI config: [`.gitlab-ci.yml`]
 - Gitignore: [`.gitignore`]
 - Jekyll config: [`_config.yml`]